 Fifty million barrels of oil are used just to make water bottles each year, which generate still more emissions as they are shipped around the country.
 Plus bottled H2O is actually less safe than tap, as tap water has much stricter government regulations.
 Add filtered water to your stylish reusable water bottle instead, and enjoy having hundreds of extra dollars in your pocket by year’s end.

 If you’re a soda lover, consider one of these nifty home soda makers and make your own, healthier, more environmentally friendly fizz.
-And skip the pricey Keurig, the latest waste-maker on the market, and opt for a durable stovetop espresso maker, french press, or drip machine.

 Up there with K-cups, those squeeze pouches everyone gives their babies and toddlers now are adding seriously to our packaging waste problem.
 These awesome reusable squeezers not only hold more and let you control what’s in them, they’re also made of a safer material than plastic (silicone).
 You generally want to avoid eating anything that’s been sitting in plastic for months.